-Movements in interest rates affect the amount and timing of cash flows for TRL and the fair value of fixed income securities.
+Movements in interest rates can arise from a number of sources, including inflationary pressures.
+Changes in interest rates can affect the fair value of fixed income securities and technical provisions under PRA rules.
 As interest rates rise, the fair value of fixed income portfolios declines and conversely, as interest rates decline, their fair value rises.
-To minimise this risk, TRL adheres to investment policy guidelines developed by TRL's Investment Committee in line with TRL's strategy and TransRe's overall objectives.
-These guidelines direct TRL to invest in high-quality issuers and its strategy is to position its fixed income portfolio based on its view of future interest rates and the yield curve, balanced with liquidity requirements and the duration of TRL's technical liabilities.
+To minimise the risk of investment value falls, TRL adheres to investment policy guidelines established by TRL's Investment Committee in line with TRL's strategy and TransRe's overall objectives.
+The impact of interest rate risk on the investment portfolio has substantially reduced as a result of the portfolio de-risking following Berkshire Hathaway's acquisition of Alleghany.